zhihui-tian/Mode_Filter/readme.md

 Code for replicate paper

 ## Usage
-1. code in mf_simulation is to create the MF simulation result
+1. code in mf_simulation folder is to create the MF simulation result
 2. code in inclination_distribution and vnmr folder is to analyze and visualize the generated result